Imran4424/Software-Architecture/SolidPrinciples.md

 - Using protocols plus dependency injection lowers coupling, isolates reasons to change, and improves testability and reuse.

 ### Notes on Coupling (and SRP)
-- Aim for low coupling and high cohesion.
-Low coupling supports SRP by keeping each class focused and less impacted by unrelated changes.
+- Low coupling supports SRP by keeping each class focused and less impacted by unrelated changes.
 - Symptoms of tight coupling: creating dependencies inside a class (`new`/direct initializers), reaching through multiple objects to call deep methods, depending on concrete types, and needing to change many classes for one change.
 - Reduce coupling by: depending on abstractions (protocols), injecting dependencies (initializer injection), following the Law of Demeter, and separating pure logic from IO/side-effects.

 #### Benefits of Single Responsibility Principle
 - Easy to maintain the code base